jplindstrom/p5-autobox-Transform/README.md

     $object->$accessor(@$args)

-This style is deprecated, and planned for removal in version 2.000, so if you have code with the old call style, please:
+_This style is deprecated_, and planned for removal in version 2.000, so if you have code with the old call style, please:

 - Replace your existing code with the new style as soon as possible.
 The change is trivial and the code easily found by grep/ack.
-- If need be, pin your version to < 2.000 in your cpanfile, dist.ini or whatever you use to avoid upgrading to an incompatible version.
+- If need be, pin your version to < 2.000 in your cpanfile, dist.ini or whatever you use to avoid upgrading modules to incompatible versions.

 ## Filter predicates

 There are several methods that filter items, e.g. `filter` (duh), and `filter_by`.
-These methods take a $predicate argument, to determine which items to retain or filter out.
+These methods take a $predicate argument to determine which items to retain or filter out.

-If $predicate is an unblessed scalar, it is compared to each value with string eq.
+If $predicate is an _unblessed scalar_, it is compared to each value with `string eq`.

     $books->filter_by("author", "James A. Corey");

-If $predicate is a regex, it is compared to each value with =~.
+If $predicate is a _regex_, it is compared to each value with `=~`.

     $books->filter_by("author", qr/Corey/);

-If $predicate is a hashref, values in @array are retained if the
+If $predicate is a _hashref_, values in @array are retained if the
-$predicate hash key exists (the hash values are irrelevant).
+$predicate hash key `exists` (the hash values are irrelevant).

     $books->filter_by(
         "author", {